 Liquid bulk cargo shipping: import, export and transhipment

 Businesses use the port of Rotterdam as a logistics hub for their products because of the port’s strategic position and large range of options in tank storage and logistics.
 In Rotterdam, they collect smaller batches of liquid bulk cargo from surrounding countries and then ship it to international destinations in large vessels, and vice versa.
 Examples include heating oil from Russia which is shipped to Singapore by super tankers (VLCC), ethanol from Brazil which goes to Sweden, gas oil for use in German households and palm oil from Malaysia and Indonesia for the food industry in Europe.

 Would you like to know more about this subject?
 Please contact:

 (The Port of Rotterdam Authority itself is not active in the storage, transhipment or trade of liquid bulk products.
 For specific information on these activities, we recommend you get in touch with the relevant parties in the port.

-You can find an overview of these companies in the company index and the Facts & Figures Rotterdam Energy Port and Petrochemical Cluster)
+You can find an overview of these companies in Navigate and the Facts & Figures Rotterdam Energy Port and Petrochemical Cluster)